Sabrina Frederick

-Sabrina Frederick (formerly Frederick-Traub; born 23 November 1996) is an English-born Australian rules footballer who plays for the Collingwood Football Club in the AFL Women's competition.
+Sabrina Frederick (formerly Frederick-Traub; born 23 November 1996) is an Australian rules footballer playing for the Collingwood Football Club in the AFL Women's (AFLW).
 She was one of Brisbane's two marquee players for the 2017 season, alongside Tayla Harris.

 Early life

 Frederick spent her early years in Brighton, England.
 Her mother is White British and her biological father is of Jamaican and Antiguan descent.
 Her step-father's surname "Traub" was added to her name as a child, but in 2020 she announced that she was reverting to the name "Frederick" for several reasons.

 Frederick and her family moved to Australia when she was seven, although she has said considers herself English and "my family still kept me immersed in the British culture".
 She grew up in Pinjarra, Western Australia.